ahimsadas/supertutor-ai-chat/ARCHITECTURE.md

-# Architecture Overview (Initial)
+# Architecture Overview

 This repository is a minimal monorepo scaffold.
 It will evolve as the design matures.

 ## Current Structure
-- `backend/` — placeholder for the Python backend service
+- `backend/` — FastAPI backend with Supabase (pgvector), ingestion pipeline, and admin CLIs
 - `frontend/` — placeholder for the React frontend application
 - Root files:
-  - `README.md` — project overview and layout
+  - `README.md` — project overview and setup
-  - `ARCHITECTURE.md` — architecture outline (this document)
+  - `ARCHITECTURE.md` — architecture and project tree (this document)
+  - `postman_collection.json` — REST API collection for local testing
   - `.gitignore` — repository ignore rules

-Note: This document will be updated as we implement components and refine the architecture.

 ## Full Project Structure